First order rigidity of homeomorphism groups of manifolds: The AGAPE structure and basic observations

 for all $(M,G)\in\cM_{(\vol)}$ satisfying the conditions of Definition~\ref{d:interpret}.
-Such a construction will span over Sections~\ref{sec:arith} and~\ref{sec:points}, as well as this section.
+Our construction will occupy Sections~\ref{sec:arith} and~\ref{sec:points}, as well as most of this section.

-Rubin's Theorem~\cite{Rubin1989,Rubin1996} stated in the introduction can be used to prove various \emph{reconstruction theorems}, by which we mean the group isomorphism types greatly restrict the homeomorphism types of spaces on which the groups can act nicely.
+Rubin's Theorem~\cite{Rubin1989,Rubin1996} stated in the introduction can be used to prove various \emph{reconstruction theorems}, by which we mean that group isomorphism types greatly restrict the homeomorphism types of spaces on which groups can act nicely.
 See~\cite{KK2021book} for comprehensive references on this, especially regarding diffeomorphism groups.

-The key step in the proof of Rubin's theorem can be rephrased as follows.
+A key step in the proof of Rubin's theorem can be rephrased as follows.
 We emphasize that the formulae below are independent of the choice of the group $G$ or the space $X$.